What Is a Domestic Relationship Personal Protection Order?

 A PPO will state these things:

-That your order is effective and immediately enforceable anywhere in the state
+- That your order is effective immediately and can be enforced anywhere in Michigan

-What happens if the abuser violates your order
+- What can happen if the abuser violates your order

 What Happens After My PPO Is Signed?

 Your PPO and petition must be served on the abuser.
-Your Domestic Relationship PPO is enforceable in the State of Michigan as soon as a judge signs it, even though it has not yet been served on the abuser.
-Once your order has been served, it can be enforced anywhere else in the United States.
+Your Domestic Relationship PPO is enforceable in Michigan as soon as a judge signs it, even though it has not yet been served on the abuser.
+Once your order has been served, it can be enforced anywhere in the United States.

 There are several ways to serve the PPO and petition, but you are not allowed to serve them yourself.
-Service should be done in a way that keeps you safe.
-Once the PPO has been served, a form called a Proof of Service must be filed with the court clerk.
-For more information about serving your PPO, read Serving Your Personal Protection Order.
+Have the papers served in a way that keeps you safe.
+Once the PPO has been served, a Proof of Service form must be filed with the court clerk.
+To learn more, read Serving Your Personal Protection Order.

+Always keep a copy of your PPO and Proof of Service with you.
 Keep a second copy in a safe place.
-You can ask the court clerk for extra copies of the order to give to your children’s schools or day care providers, your place of work, and others who need to know about it.
+You can ask the court clerk for extra copies of the order to give to your children’s schools or daycare providers, your place of work, and others who need to know about it.

 Your chances of being hurt by the abuser may increase when you leave an abusive relationship or when you seek legal help.
 Planning for your safety ahead of time can help.
 Your safety plan might include things like where you will go or who you will call if you feel threatened.
-It can include important telephone numbers, an escape plan, or checklists of important things to take with you when you leave the abuser.
-Contact your local domestic violence agency, the Michigan Coalition to End Domestic and Sexual Violence, or the National Domestic Violence Hotline for help thinking about your safety options and making a safety plan.
+It can include important telephone numbers, an escape plan, and checklists of important things to take with you when you leave the abuser.
+Visit Community Services to find contact information for your local domestic violence agency.
+In addition to other services, they can help you consider your safety options and make a safety plan.